Monoide/julia/README.md

       Window:
-      -h, --height=int          height of the screen in pixels, default is 900 -w, --width=int           width of the screen in pixels, defualt is 1400
+      -h, --height=int          height of the screen in pixels, default is 900 -w, --width=int           width of the screen in pixels, default is 1400

       --xmin=float              default is -1.4
       --xmax=float              default is 1.4